-At this time, the CST-GA website is not yet fully updated to allow non-shareholder TSPs to apply for SHAKEN authorization.
 The resources page says “ TSPs registered with the CRTC to provide voice services in Canada may participate either as a Shareholder or a non-Shareholder Participant.”
-However, the eligibility page only allows LECs and WSPs with access to numbering resources to apply.
-We will update this page when this changes.
+Further information is available here.

 At that time, TSPs in these categories will be able to apply for SHAKEN tokens and participate in the SHAKEN ecosystem.

 With a directed, authenticated relationship with their customers and a verified association with their calling numbers, these TSPs will be able to sign such calls with full attestation, deliver better service to their customers, and maintain their competitive advantage.